George Graham (clockmaker)

 George Graham, FRS (7 July 1673, maybe 1675 – 16 November 1751) was an English clockmaker, inventor, and geophysicist, and a Fellow of the Royal Society.

 He was born in Kirklinton, Cumberland.
-A Friend (Quaker) like his mentor Thomas Tompion, Graham left Cumberland in 1688 for London to work with Tompion.
+A Friend (Quaker), Graham left Cumberland by foot in 1688 for London to become an apprentice clockmaker, after which he worked with Thomas Tompion.
 He later married Tompion's niece, Elizabeth Tompion.